Financial Fraud Enforcement Task Force Members Reveal Results of Distressed Homeowner Initiative

 “We recognize the negative impact that mortgage fraud and foreclosures have on our economy and on our communities.
 We cannot merely investigate after the fact.
 We must use intelligence and sophisticated techniques to identify and stop those who seek to defraud American homeowners.
 We will continue to work with our partners across the country to ensure the integrity of the housing market, and to keep our communities safe,” said FBI Associate Deputy Director Perkins.

-In federal civil actions involving distressed homeowner victims, the Justice Department’s U.S. Trustee Program, the Federal Trade Commission, and the Consumer Financial Protection Bureau (CFPB), protectors of the nation’s bankruptcy laws and federal consumer laws, filed cases against 128 defendants in federal cases across the country, with at least 19,198 victims identified and losses estimated at more than $54 million.
+In federal civil actions involving distressed homeowner victims, the Justice Department’s U.S. Trustee Program, the Federal Trade Commission, and the Consumer Financial Protection Bureau (CFPB), protectors of the nation’s bankruptcy laws and federal consumer laws, filed 110 cases against 153 defendants in federal cases across the country, with more than 15,000 victims identified and losses estimated at more than $37 million.
 False or abusive filings in U.S. Bankruptcy Court are commonly used to execute foreclosure rescue scams.
 State attorneys general also filed criminal cases against 51 defendants, with losses at more than $2 million, and also filed at least 104 civil enforcement actions against 125 defendants with losses to homeowners at approximately $5 million.
 Last, the Treasury Department’s Office of Financial Stability’s Antifraud Unit and the Office of the Special Inspector General for the Troubled Asset Relief Program (SIGTARP), in order to protect homeowners from fraudulent or confusing websites that misuse the Treasury seal and key TARP housing program names, such as the Home Affordable Modification Program, shut down or forced into compliance more than 900 mortgage rescue websites or web advertisers.